- Very light

 Look at the screen straight on and the colours on the iPad 4 and iPad Air match almost exactly.
 Tilt the screen, however, and you’ll notice that the Air maintains its excellent colour accuracy at impressive angles.
 Text is also more legible from acute angles.

-The screen on the iPad 4 was great, but we did find that it have a slight pinkish tinge to white backgrounds, particularly noticeable when browsing the net.
-The iPad Air has clearly been given a dose of Daz and manages to provide cleaner whites.
+The screen on the iPad 4 is good, but we did find that it have a slight pinkish tinge to white backgrounds, particularly noticeable when browsing the net.
+The iPad Air has clearly been given a dose of Vanish and manages to provide cleaner whites.
 Turn the brightness up to eleven and the screen is noticeably brighter, too.

 The 4:3 aspect ratio on the iPad Air is one we prefer on a tablet this size.
-It makes it easier to browse the internet, but you do get bigger black bars when watching a film than you would on a 16:9 or 16:10 tablet.
+It makes it easier to browse the internet, but you do get bigger black bars when watching a film than you would on a 16:9 or 16:10 tablet like the Samsung Galaxy Tab S 10.5.
 It's one of those trade-offs you just have to live with, but we can't think of a good reason for Apple to change this aspect.

 It’s the best screen on a 10-inch tablet, only the Nexus 10 even comes close, but if there’s one thing we’d like Apple to improve it is the reflectiveness.
 Use it outdoors on a sunny day and you’ll find yourself looking for the best angle to minimise the mirror effect.
 The brightness means you can still see what’s happening on-screen but an anti-reflective coating would improve matters.